Trump turns his fraud trial into a campaign stop as he seeks to capitalize on his legal woes

 Judge Arthur Engoron has already ruled that Trump committed fraud.
 If upheld on appeal, the case could cost the former president control of some of his most prized properties, including Trump Tower, a Wall Street office building and golf courses.
 James is also seeking $250 million in penalties and a ban on Trump doing business in New York.

-Trump spent the day seated at the defense table observing the proceedings, at times leaning to confer with his lawyers.
+Trump spent most of Monday seated at the defense table observing the proceedings, at times leaning to confer with his lawyers.

 The former president grew visibly angry during the morning’s opening statements, railing against the suggestion that he was worth less than he claimed and blasting both the judge and James.
 Trump sneered at the state attorney general as he walked past her on his way out of the courtroom during a lunch break, cocking his head toward her and glaring.

 But by the end of the day, Trump’s mood had changed.
-He exited the courtroom claiming he’d scored a victory, pointing to comments that he said showed the judge coming around to the defense view that most of the suit’s allegations happened too long ago to be considered.
-Kevin Wallace, a lawyer in James’ office, promised to link the cited incidents to a more recent loan agreement.
+He exited the courtroom elated, claiming he’d scored a victory, pointing to comments he said showed the judge coming around to the defense view that most of the suit’s allegations happened too long ago to be considered.
+Engoron on Tuesday downplayed the significance of his comments, citing his ruling last week that all of the claims were allowable under the statute of limitations.

+Tuesday’s proceedings were more dramatic, with Trump and his lawyers repeatedly entering and exiting the courtroom for a series of closed-door discussions.

+It was later revealed that Engoron had imposed a limited gag order on Trump barring him from attacking court staff after the former president publicly maligned the judge’s principal law clerk in a social media post.
+Trump was also ordered to delete it.

 His trial in Georgia over his efforts to subvert the results of the state’s 2020 election hasn’t yet been scheduled.

-In a post on his social media site, Trump said he wanted to appear in court Monday “to fight for my name and reputation.”

-“I want to watch this witch hunt myself,” he told reporters.
-“I’ve been going through a witch hunt for years, but this is really now getting dirty.”

-Trump is expected to return to testify in the case in several weeks.
+He is also expected to return to New York to testify in his civil trial in several weeks.

-Associated Press writer Michael R. Sisak in New York contributed to this report.